 Many owners choose an LLC for its tax benefits and flexibility, but that doesn’t mean they are simple to file.
 The tax requirements vary by state and depend on which type of LLC you form (single member, partnership).

-There are typically a few forms to fill out and your state may have additional forms.
+There are typically a few forms to fill out, and your state may have others.
 If you have multiple members or employees, it’s probably best to consult a tax professional.

 Extra Paperwork

 Landlords already have a lot of tasks to keep up with.
-From property maintenance to advertising to fill a vacancy, there may not be a ton of extra time for additional paperwork.
+From property maintenance to advertising to fill a vacancy, there may not be much extra time for additional paperwork.

-Creating an LLC can take several weeks as you will need to come up with an available business name, fill out the articles of organization, and craft an operating agreement.
+Creating an LLC can take several weeks, as you will need to choose a business name, complete the articles of organization, and craft an operating agreement.
 In addition, the standard LLC processing time typically takes 2-3 weeks but varies by state.

 Alternatives to an LLC for Rental Properties